WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 effect of sorting re-reported works to the top of the list, under the assumption that a work with multiple pending reports is probably higher priority, because a decision to report it was taken multiple times.
-By default, we will only show works with "pending" reports, with the option to include other statuses if moderators choose.
+By default, we will only show works with "pending" reports (reports where `decision_id = NULL`).
 This creates a queue to work through progressively, from top to bottom.
 Remove any manual sorting options for now.
 We can add those back if we get feedback that moderators want them, but for now they just clutter and confuse the interface, and make the foundational feature more complex.

 #### Media moderation view